sudoskys/StableDiffusionBook/docs/train/DreamBooth.en.md

 #### Train Text Encoder

-Corresponds to `-train_text_encoder` in the example, which is not recommended.

-With `--train_text_encoder`, Dreambooth training will additionally train the text encoder.
+The use of `-train_text_encoder` in the corresponding example is not recommended.
+With `--train_text_encoder`, Dreambooth training trains additional text encoders, making it impossible to generalize the prompt between different models.

 There is a metaphysical argument that this should be turned off after a certain percentage/epoch/step of training has been reached to prevent overplaying.